Kooyong Classic

 The Kooyong Classic is a professional tennis exhibition singles-only tournament, played on outdoor hard courts.
 It is held annually in January, right before the Australian Open, at the Kooyong Stadium in Kooyong, Melbourne, Australia.
 Eight invited players participate in the tournament in a promotion/relegation format, playing three matches each over four days to determine the standings from the first place (won all three matches) to the eighth (lost all three matches).
 Aside from the competition, exhibition matches also take place during the tournament.

-In 2021, two tournaments, with the addition of doubles, will simultaneously be held at Melbourne Park as part of the 2021 ATP Tour and the 2021 WTA Tour.
-These events were organised to compensate for the lack of lead-up tournaments (cancelled due to the COVID-19 pandemic) to the 2021 Australian Open.
-Hence, in 2021 this will become a combined men's and women's professional tournament.